Lyris-XVII/Peptide-Analyser/README.md

 pleasing.

 ## Peptide Chain Analysis
-In peptide mode, you enter a sequence of amino acids—from just one residue up to 1000.
+In peptide mode, you enter a sequence of amino acids, from just one residue up to 1000.
 The program checks your input and only accepts standard amino acids, letting you correct any mistakes.